CLASSY VIII: Exploring the Source of Ionization with UV ISM diagnostics in local High-$z$ Analogs: Discussion

 In general, we confirmed that the main two conditions to have UV emission line detections in CLASSY (i.e., \civ$\lambda\lambda$1548,51, \heii$\lambda$1640, \oiiiuv$\lambda\lambda$1661,6, \ciii$\lambda\lambda$1907,9) are low metallicity and high ionization parameter, traced by the \oiii/\oii\ line ratio (but also \oiii/\hb).
-Specifically, we see no \ciii$~\lambda\lambda$1907,9 (and thus no other UV emission lines) in CLASSY galaxies with 12+log(O/H)~$\gtrsim8.3$ (see also \citealt{rigby15,jaskot16,ravindranath20}).
-This is also the reason why \ciii-emitting galaxies (highlighted by thick black edges in all the figures) are systematically shifted to lower log(\nii/\ha) ($\lesssim -1$) in Fig.~\ref{fig:optbpt} and Fig.~\ref{fig:shirazi}), with the lowest metallicity targets (12+log(O/H)~$<7.8$), having also higher log(\heii$\lambda4686$/\hb) line ratios ($\sim-1.4$ to $-1.8$).
-However, the trend between the EW of UV lines and metallicity is not linear because carbon lines in our galaxies can be suppressed at 12+log(O/H)~$<7.5$ (see e.g., Fig.~15 in \citetalias{mingozzi22}) and at decreasing C/O (Berg et al. in preparation).
-On the other hand, the EW of UV lines slightly correlates also with log($U$), with a significant decrease of detected UV lines at log($U$)~$\lesssim -2.5$ for our sample.
-This is also visible from Fig.~\ref{fig:optbpt} and Fig.~\ref{fig:opt-shocks}, in which \ciii-emitters are clearly shifted to higher log(\oiii/\hb) ($\sim0.5-1$) and higher log(\oiii/\oii) ($\sim0.5-1.5$).
+Indeed, we see no \ciii$~\lambda\lambda$1907,9 (and thus no other UV emission lines) in CLASSY galaxies with 12+log(O/H)~$\gtrsim8.3$. {Specifically, we do not observe \ciii\ in the eight CLASSY galaxies at metallicity higher than this threshold, where EW(\ciii)~$\lesssim 2$~\AA\ and log($U$)~$\sim -2.9$.} This is also the reason why \ciii-emitting galaxies (highlighted by thick black edges in all the figures) are systematically shifted to lower log(\nii/\ha) ($\lesssim -1$) in Fig.~\ref{fig:optbpt} and Fig.~\ref{fig:shirazi}), with the lowest metallicity targets (12+log(O/H)~$<7.8$), having also higher log(\heii$\lambda4686$/\hb) line ratios ($\sim-1.4$ to $-1.8$).
+However, the trend between the EW of UV lines and metallicity is not linear because carbon lines in our galaxies can be suppressed at 12+log(O/H)~$<7.5$ (see e.g., Fig.~15 in \citetalias{mingozzi22}) and at decreasing C/O (Berg et al. in preparation). {As such, low-metallicity is not a sufficient condition to ensure the presence of UV emission lines.
+In fact, there are nine CLASSY galaxies at 12+log(O/H)~$<8.3$ without UV emission lines.
+These objects also have median values of EW(\ciii)~$\lesssim2$~\AA\ and log($U$)~$\sim-2.8$.} Indeed, the EW of UV lines slightly correlates with log($U$) as well, with a significant decrease of detected UV lines at log($U$)~$\lesssim -2.5$ for our sample.
+This is also visible from Fig.~\ref{fig:optbpt} and Fig.~\ref{fig:opt-shocks}, in which \ciii-emitters are clearly shifted to higher log(\oiii/\hb) ($\sim0.5-1$) and higher log(\oiii/\oii) ($\sim0.5-1.5$). {Overall, this finding is consistent to previous works in the nearby Universe (e.g., \citealt{heckman98,ravindranath20}), as well as at higher redshift (e.g., \citealt{shapley03,rigby15,du17}).}